vinlin24/waifu-roller/README.md

 ```
 This example rolls the Mudae command $wa 10 times in the channel named waifu-spam.
 The optional -d flag appends the daily commands $dk and $daily after the rolling session.

 You can also omit arguments and opt to use the default values set in the [config.yaml](#configuration) file.
-This could be useful if you roll most commonly in a specific channel on a specific server.
+This could be useful if you roll most commonly in a specific channel on a specific server:
 ```
 $ waifu
 ```
-As usual, use the help flag for a full list of arguments, or use the config flag to get the full path to your [configuration file](#configuration).
+As usual, use the help flag for a full list of arguments, or use the config flag to get the full path to your [configuration file](#configuration):
 ```
 $ waifu --help
 $ waifu --config